minceheid/openeo/README.md

 <img src="https://github.com/user-attachments/assets/1e6d8d2f-df0d-4b3b-8647-fd621d5297e4" style="width:25%; height:auto;"  />
 </p>

+## NEW: OpenEO Cloud
+For those that might want to access their charger from anywhere, we have developed OpenEO Cloud.
+This provides a secure interface for connecting to your OpenEO charger over the internet.
+It works by running the latest version of OpenEO on your charger, which can securely connect to https://openeo.uk, where you can log in with your Google Account and access the familiar OpenEO interface.
+More info, and configuration details below.

 ## Compatibility
 This project has been designed to be compatible with the EO Smart Home Hub/Mini and EO "Mini Pro 2" devices.
 It does **not** support "Mini Pro 3"